payamgerami/azure-media-analytics/README.md

-# azure-media-analytics
+# Azure Media Analytics
-Use Azure Media Indexer and Face Detector to enhance recorded videos stored in Azure Storage Account
+Use Azure Media Indexer and Face Detector to enhance recorded videos stored in Azure Storage Accoun.